As in the previous article, we have used just open source software for every action or transformation carried out.

 $ dcmj2pnm +Fa +ob multiframe.dcm /tmp/multiframe_

-2.- Optional step: Obtain the frame-rate if you want to maintain the original values.
+to generate PNG (You can test other available formats, but be careful to avoid loosy formats, such as Jpeg)2.- Optional step: Obtain the frame-rate if you want to maintain the original values.
 I am not sure if the video format used (.flv) has a maximum allowed frame rate (59.94 is mentioned in some sites).
 O the other side, you will need a powerfull machine if you want to display the output at such high framerates.
 Anyway, you can alway create a slow motion version of the original content using lower framerates.
 If you choose this option, you must inform the user about the variation with respect to the original content.

 $ dcmdump +P "0018,0040" multiframe.dcm

 3.- Once you have done the extraction of the frames, you should convert the set of images to the desired video format (.flv in this example).
-We have tested with ffmpeg and mencoder.
-Both of them have their own advantages and limitations.
-Be sure to have the necessary codecs (flv) installed on your system.
+We have tested with

-$ ffmpeg -r 30 -i /tmp/multiframe_.%d.bmp -f flv -s 800x564 -sameq -an -r 30 multiframe.flv
+frames, and maintaining the original size (800x564 in our case).$ ffmpeg -r 30 -i /tmp/multiframe_.%d.bmp -f flv -s 800x564 -sameq -an -r 30 multiframe.flv

-$ mencoder "mf:///tmp/multiframe_.%d.png" -mf fps=30:type=png -ovc lavc -lavcopts vcodec=flv -o multiframe.flv
+):$ mencoder "mf:///tmp/multiframe_.%d.png" -mf fps=30:type=png -ovc lavc -lavcopts vcodec=flv -o multiframe.flv

 Below, there is just an illustrative video, but you can see the full quality DICOM multiframe ultrasound video.